A lot or a little?

 In this refresh of the play originally called Heaven Can Wait, struggling stand-up comedian Lance Barton (Chris Rock) is prematurely delivered to heaven by an angel named Keyes (Eugene Levy) in DOWN TO EARTH.
 Keyes' boss decides to send Lance back to Earth, and the funny man agrees to temporarily inhabit the body of the extremely wealthy Charles Wellington, a white man in his sixties whose young wife and assistant are trying to kill him.
 Lance falls for Sontee (Regina King) -- who arrives to tell the heartless Wellington off -- and he struggles to portray a rich white guy.
 When he tries to do his usual stand-up routine on the differences between blacks and whites, the audience is shocked and offended.
 Somehow Sontee sees past his appearance.
 As they begin to fall in love, Lance is reluctant to leave Wellington's body but manages to take what he has learned when it is time to move on.

 Is it any good?

-The people behind this movie (the Weitz brothers, of American Pie and Chuck and Buck) wisely devote 25 percent of the film to Rock's stand-up routine.
+The people behind this frivolous comedy (the Weitz brothers, of American Pie and Chuck and Buck) wisely devote 25 percent of the film to Rock's stand-up routine.
 Chris Rock has a likeable comic presence and has made some memorable screen appearances in movies like Dogma and Nurse Betty.
 But he's not an actor.
-He has no capacity to show even the few emotions called for in this movie.
+He has no capacity to show even the few emotions called for in Down to Earth.
 During the dramatic and romantic episodes, he always appears to be counting the minutes before he can go back on stage.
 It is also a real disappointment to see the comic talents of one of today's most talented actresses, Regina King (of Jerry Maguire and How Stella Got Her Groove Back) neglected.